rmoralesdelgado/Tutorials/Quick and Easy Setup for Git and GitHub.md

 As seen above, the `git commit` command is passed in with the `-m` flag.
 The `-m` flag allows the user to add a message that will help create a better (more readable) history of the repository.
 It is optional, but highly recommended.

 Note the return of the command. `git` explicitly indicates the branch, `master`, the type of commit, `root-commit`, and the first seven digits of the commit's "id", `7c30d25` (yes, commits also get a unique "id" that is stored as an object).
 In this case, the *master branch* is the default branch `git` created when we initialized the repository and the one we are working on at the moment.
 A branch is, in short, a sequence of commits.
 Branches allow you to, at a given point, *branch out* and start diverging from your main project to, let's say, try something new that you still don't want in your "official" code — in your master branch.
 If that thing you branched out turns out to be something you want incorporated into your master branch, then `git` allows you to *merge* this "experimental" branch to the master branch.
-We will not delve into branches, since it is a very large topic and, at least for just keeping up a repo to showcase your work, it might not be necessary for the moment.
+We will not delve into branches, since it is a very large topic and, at least for just keeping up a repo to showcase your work, it might not be necessary at the moment.

 Now, a `root-commit` is the first commit you ever make in a repository.
-This means that the commit has no parent-commit — a commit before it.
+This means that the commit has no *parent-commit* — a commit before it.
 There are different kinds of commits and we will explore some more down the road.

 Finally, a commit "id" is a SHA-1 value, and although being 40 characters long, `git` only presents the first 7 or 8, which is called the *short SHA-1*, and it is enough characters for `git` to recognize the commit.

-You can find the documentation of `git commit` command [here](https://git-scm.com/docs/git-commit).
+You can find the documentation of the `git commit` command [here](https://git-scm.com/docs/git-commit).

 **A bit more about SHA-1 and why `git` uses it**